-Located on California Avenue, two family businesses are strengthening familial and community ties through meticulous shoe repair at the European Cobblery and handcrafted coffee at Backyard Brew.
+Located on California Avenue, two family businesses are strengthening familial and community ties through meticulous shoe repair at The Cobblery and handcrafted coffee at Backyard Brew.
 Though one has been in business for decades and the other was established just recently, the relationships they foster are similar.
 Run by fourth-generation owners and a young family, respectively, they add character to the street and broader community.

 A floor-to-ceiling window display of hand-worked leather purses behind sparkling glass attracts the most tasteful of California Avenue shoppers.
 Brightly colored socks, shelves full of unique wooden clogs and the smell of leather polish greet the senses upon entering the shop.